UKirsche/humhub-docs/admin/security.md

 - protected
 - uploads/file

-By default these folders are protected with a ".htaccess" file.
+By default, these folders are protected with a ".htaccess" file.

 Limit User Access